- Makita and Milwaukee: What’s the difference?

 Are you on the lookout for a new table saw?

-When it comes to cordless table saws, Milwaukee table saws are perfect for professionals offering features such as quick-change guards, vacuum adaptors, and 12.0 Ah battery packs.
+When it comes to cordless table saws, Milwaukee table saws are perfect for professionals offering attributes such as quick-change guards, vacuum adaptors, and 12.0 Ah battery packs.

 Many of which come with trolley stands, motors that can deliver up to 4,500rpm, and net weights of 38kg.